Jschuetzle/SchemeCompiler/README.md

 This project is the development of a compiler that translates Scheme, a functional programming language, into LLVM intermediate representation.
 The compiler focuses on a subset of the Scheme language, emphasizing immutability and static typing to enhance simplicity and performance.

 ## Running Tests
 All tests can be run by running the `./executeTests.sh` script in the terminal.
+This script compiles all `*.scm` files in `tests/` into `*.ll` then runs `lli` on the output to execute it and measures the time it takes.
+The compilation log can be found in `*.log` along with a graphical representation of the AST.
+The execution log can be found in `*Execution.log`.
+The timing results can be found in `*Time.log`.
+Note that the script relies on the user having the time library.

 ## Test Cases Description
 Each test case demonstrates specific functionalities of the compiler: